 Use medicated grit wisely to offset resistance build-up

-The majority of estates have been providing medicated grit as a safety precaution irrespective of whether wormers have been necessary to improve grouse health and survival.
-Historically, this type of over-use in domestic livestock has led to the development of drug resistance in parasitic worms.
+Most estates have been providing medicated grit as a safety precaution irrespective of whether measured worm burdens show that it is necessary.
+Historically, this type of overuse of benzimidazole worming drugs in domestic livestock has led to costly drug resistance amongst parasitic worms within only three to five years of use.

 < Return to our guidelines